 The world of bubble tea is vast and it comes in many types and flavors.
-The following lesson in bubble tea will focus on flavor alone.
+Here the focus is on the possible flavors of bubble tea.
 As you'll see, your bubble tea can take on almost any taste you can imagine and this list doesn't even begin to cover all of them (some tea shops offer over 200 flavors and styles).
 With any combination of bubble tea's four ingredients, there are endless possibilities.

 Adding Flavor to Bubble Tea

 The main flavor for most bubble tea recipes comes from a syrup or powder.
-Just as coffee houses will have a line up of syrup bottles to flavor lattes, bubble tea shops will be stocked with a great variety of syrups and powders.
+Just as coffee houses will have a line up of syrup bottles to flavor lattes, bubble tea shops are stocked with a great variety of syrups and powders.